valchkou-app/spring-boot-cassandra-keyspaces/README.md

 # spring-boot-cassandra-keyspaces
+This project demostrates how to set up configuration to connect to multiple Cassandra Keyspaces/Schemas See more samples at  http://valchkou.com/spring-boot-cassandra.html

 ## Set Up Instructions
-This project requires access to Cassandra DB.
+Project requires access to Cassandra DB.
 Default is localhost.
 If you need point to different one you should modify properties resources/application.yaml.

 Script to Create schema and table.